MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/how-to-change-the-orchestrator-users-group.md

 ---
 # How to Change the Orchestrator Users Group

-> Apples To: System Center 2016 - Orchestrator
+> Applies To: System Center 2016 - Orchestrator

 You might want to change the Orchestrator users group after installation because of changes in your environment.
 For example, you might want to use a local group during installation, and then change it to a domain account later.